A Gentle Introduction to Machine Learning for Product Managers

 Homework:

 • 2.
-Since you completed ahead of schedule and with a lower budget your classification app for Sony games, you are now being asked to develop a segmentation app of SONY users.
+Since you completed ahead of schedule and with a lower budget your classification app, you are now being asked to develop a segmentation app for the customers that will be visiting and purchasing on the store.
 That app could leverage the labels of your classification apps.
 Please put your thoughts in the same google document that you use for your previous homework.

 • Note: You can be as creative as you want in terms of the product plan that you will use to drive the development of those apps but at least describe the “what” and “why” of the apps, the data sources/features, the possible models, and any KPIs.
 If you are running out of time, just do something simple in a few sentences for each homework in ½ page.
 If you have time, do as much as you can 🙂